Sweetshark/SupplyChainAnalysis/Analysis_Report.md

 Then I asked myself: what can I do with this dataset?

 Then here came my first goal.
 Customer is always the main focus of e-commerce companies.
-So, I used a FRM model to make customer segmentation in terms of customer value.
+So, I used a RFM model to make customer segmentation in terms of customer value.

 ## EDA